salesforce/omakase/readme.md

 Plugins are essentially plain java objects that implement one of the _plugin interfaces_ and define one or more _subscription methods_ to a particular AST object (e.g., `Selector` or `Declaration`).
 The subscription method does the actual rework or validation as appropriate.

-Plugins are registered exactly the same as as any of the standard built-in plugins such as `StyleWriter` or `SyntaxTree`.
+Plugins are registered exactly the same as as any of the standard built-in plugins such as `StyleWriter` or `AutoRefiner`.

 See the "Subscribable Syntax Units" section below for the definitive list of all subscribable AST objects.